EmoryMLIP/emory-reu-ret-website/content/authors/bettinger/_index.md

 - Mentors
 ---

-Elizabeth Newman is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
+Bree Ettinger is a Senior Lecturer in the Department of Mathematics at Emory University.
+Before joining Emory in 2013, I was a Postdoctoral Researcher in the MOX Laboratory for Modeling and Scientific Computing at the Politecnico di Milano.
+I worked on Statistical and Numerical methods for the Analysis of Problems in Life sciences and Engineering with my advisors Laura Sangalli and Simona Perotto.
+In 2009, I completed both a PhD in Mathematics and a Masters of Science in Statistics from the University of Georgia.
+My advisor was Min-Jun Lai and my dissertation developed a functional data analysis approach to predicting low-level ozone concentrations.
 With her advisor, Dr. Lars Ruthotto, her research focuses on developing efficient deep learning algorithms for scientific applications.